MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-image-analyzer.md

 ## Privacy Notice

-This extension uses the Computer Vision API from Microsoft Cognitive Services, which may have varying levels of compliance commitments than [!INCLUDE[prod_short](includes/prod_short.md)].
+This extension uses the Computer Vision API from Azure Cognitive Services, which may have varying levels of compliance commitments than [!INCLUDE[prod_short](includes/prod_short.md)].
 When you enable the Image Analyzer extension, Customer Data such as a contact image or an item image will be sent to the Computer Vision API.
-By installing this extension you agree for this limited set of data to be sent to the Computer Vision API.
+By installing this extension, you agree for this limited set of data to be sent to the Computer Vision API.
 Note that you may disable, as well as uninstall, the Image Analyzer extension at any time to discontinue use of this functionality.
 For more information, see [Microsoft Trust Center](https://go.microsoft.com/fwlink/?linkid=851463).

 ## Requirements